CRESYM/colib0.github.io/pages/models/lines/cpLine.md

 $$v(x,t) + Z_C i(x,t) = v_f(x - \gamma t) + v_b(x + \gamma t) + (v_f(x - \gamma t) - v_b(x + \gamma t)) = 2v_f(x - \gamma t)$$
 </div>

-Recovering the $$\pi$$-equivalent model equations, the relationship between the voltages and currents at the source and receiver terminals for the distributed parameters line model can be transformed into time-domain:
+which is the basic relationship of the Bergeron's *Method of Characteristics*, Recovering the $$\pi$$-equivalent model equations, the relationship between the voltages and currents at the source and receiver terminals for the distributed parameters line model can be transformed into time-domain:

 <div style="background-color:rgba(0, 0, 0, 0.0470588); text-align:center; vertical-align: middle; padding:4px 0;">